uribench/handbook-workshop/Guides/About/Key Concepts.md

 The names of the tree nodes in the `/config/navigation/root.yml` file are given in 'Title Case' with spaces ('Humanized' style).
-They are associated with optional metadata files having names that are the "slagified" version.
-For instance, A tree node called 'Vagrant and VirtualBox' is matched with a metadata file called `vagrant-and-virtualBox.yml`.
-Note that this default scheme can be overridden using [optional `@id` tag][6].
+They are associated with optional metadata files having names that are their "slagified" version.
+For instance, a tree node called 'Vagrant and VirtualBox' is matched with a metadata file called `vagrant-and-virtualbox.yml`.
+Note that this default scheme can be overridden using the [optional `@id` tag][6].

-The [`README`][6] file in the `config/navigation` directory has more details.
+The [`README`][6] file in the `config/navigation` directory has more details about the supported optional tags for tree nodes defined by the YAML files under `/config/navigation` directory.

 ### `metadata` Directory